-I remember when I started out, a long, long time ago when Kettlebells came first into the country and that was the latest thing.
-Then everyone had to use them, and so they became popular.
+I remember when I started out, a long, long time ago, when Kettlebells first came into the country and that was the latest thing.
+Everyone had to use them, and they became very popular.

-Then the next fad came in, then the next, then the next…
+Then the next fad came in, and the next, and the next...

 The fad and the next best thing are often not the answer to you experiencing a more flexible body.

-Meditation is an excellent way to help you begin that process of quieting and training your mind to become quiet.
+Meditation is an excellent way to help you begin that process of training your mind to become quiet.